aliefalhadi/alarm_test_case/README.md

 # alarm test case

-Alarm App Test Case Stockbit
+Alarm App Test Case

 ## Getting Started

-This project is a test case stockbit.
+This project is a test case.

 A few resources i use for this project: